Rates of Convergence of Generalised Variational Inference Posteriors under Prior Misspecification: Concluding Remarks

 It is worth noting that these results have further impact to Federated GVI \cite{mildner2025}, the study of GVI posteriors over a network of clients with private, local data sets.
 In particular such \FedGVI posteriors will exist under the assumptions presented here through the different choices of loss functions and priors.
 Moreover, a global prior of some uniformed server, given a bounded divergence, may not skew the global posterior after incorporating local data towards unfavourable hypotheses that do not agree.

-Finally, while we were able to derive existence and uniqueness of GVI posteriors under unbounded divergences, rates of convergence of GVI posterior measures under unbounded divergences remains an open challenge.
+Finally, while we were able to derive existence and uniqueness, as well as a consistency result for GVI posteriors under unbounded divergences, rates of convergence of GVI posterior measures under unbounded divergences remains an open challenge.